jkaewprateep/machinelearning_apachespark/README.md

 <p align="center" width="100%">
     <img width="50%" src="https://github.com/jkaewprateep/machinelearning_apachespark/blob/main/03.png">
 </p>
-🐑💬 ➰ 🤫 Word combination is not new and introduced in a unique word processing program for command translation or speech composer </br>
+🐑💬 ➰ 🤫 Word combination is not new and introduced in a unique word processing program for command translation or speech composer. </br>
+🛥️💬 He mails you everyday ... </br>

 ## NLTK and implementation